Digital-Shane/jellyfin-on-macos/README.md

     	}
     	respond @metrics 403

-    	@geofilter { # Create a new filer using a geolocation filter maxmind_geolocation {
+    	@geofilter { # Create a new filer using a maxmind_geolocation plugin maxmind_geolocation {
     			db_path "YOUR_GATHERED_MMDB_FILE_PATH" # Replace with the path to your mmdb file allow_countries US # Update if the United States is not your location